Inzhenerka/docs.getdbt.tech/website/docs/docs/fusion/install-fusion.md

 <Card
     title="dbt Fusion engine from the CLI"
-    body="Learn how to install the dbt Fusion engine on the command line interface (CLI)." link="/docs/fusion/install-fusion-cli"
+    body="Learn how to install the dbt Fusion engine on the CLI." link="/docs/fusion/install-fusion-cli"
     icon="dbt-bit"/>